 Skip to main content

 This project is part of the Armadale Line Transformation.
-Help us plan for the 2023 shutdown.

 Project

-Thornlie-Cockburn Link New rail service
+Thornlie-Cockburn Line New rail service

 Atwell, Beckenham, Canning Vale, Cockburn, Jandakot, Langford, South Lake, Success, Thornlie